Christmas-Missionary/tictactoe/README.md

 Something about visual studio...

-Also, since Windows doesn't have support for term.h, you are allowed to only compile `main.c` and `tictactoe.c`. `term.c` will be fully blank.
+Also, since Windows doesn't have support for term.h, `term.c` will be fully blank, and thus, not be needed for the compilation.
+Only `main.c` and `tictactoe.c` will be needed.
-Backspaces won't work!
+Backspaces still won't work!

+# How to run

+Type this command if compilation worked:
+`./tictactoe`
+If on windows:
+`./tictactoe.exe`
+Or just double click on it I guess.

 # Misc